salimnassim/cider/README.md

 # cider
-Redis clone that supports a limit subset of commands.
+Redis clone that supports a limited subset of commands.

 ---